-When remote reference is selected, the remote input is failed (less than 2 mA/0.5 Vdc), and the lock-in-last option is selected, the speed reference remains at the current value.
+When remote reference is selected and the remote input is failed (less than 2 mA/0.5 Vdc), the speed reference remains at the current value.
 This also means that if the Idle/Rated switch is changed from idle to rated and Remote is selected with an input less than 2 mA (0.5 Vdc), speed will remain at idle.
 Speed will remain at idle until the remote input is increased to a value greater than 2 mA (0.5 Vdc), at which time speed will ramp based on the Raise Rate set point to the remote speed setting.
 (If Local is then selected under these conditions, speed will remain at idle until the Idle/Rated switch is changed to idle and back to rated to restart the ramp, since selection of the remote input cancels the accel ramp.)